 I’m married with 5 kids.
 My wife is a stay-at-home mother, though she taught elementary school for a year before putting her career on ice for a couple decades until the kids are older (maybe after they graduate high school?).

-I spent 5 years getting an undergrad degree in engineering.
+I spent 5 years getting an undergrad degree in mechanical engineering.
 I then spent 4 years at a Fortune 25 company doing grunt engineering work.
 I was surrounded by grey-haired people who had been doing the same thing for their entire careers.
 Convinced I would rather kill myself than rot in cubicle hell for the next 40 years, I plotted my exit.
-First, I tested the waters by temporarily leaving my well-paying job (I was making $90k/year when I left) to pursue a master’s degree while on educational leave.
+First, I tested the waters by temporarily leaving my well-paying job (I was making $90k/year when I left) to pursue an MBA while on educational leave.
 Emboldened by my positive experience outside of cubicle hell, I took the plunge into 5 more years of school.
 It was brutal, but miraculously our family survived.

 - Mid twenties.

 - Earned $15k/year in income working as teacher’s assistant + random summer jobs before graduating.

 - At graduation, our net worth was $10k ($0 debt).

 - Got several raises and earned $90k/year before leaving on educational leave.

 - Net worth $100k ($0 debt).

 - Took 5 years earning PhD, during which I earned $25k-$30k/year.

 - Still managed to max out two IRAs each year thanks to the EITC.